Centre College Football Today and Coach Andy Frye

 We offer a top-50 national liberal arts institution, a rich football tradition, and a program that is aggressively establishing Centre as a premier small college football team."

-In a ceremony in Louisville on August 3, 2022, it was announced that the new football stadium for Centre will be named Andy Frye Stadium, a fitting recognition for what Coach Frye has meant to the college and to the hundreds of young men who have been in the Colonels' program during his 25-year tenure at Centre.
+In a ceremony in Louisville on August 3, 2022, it was announced that the new football stadium for Centre will be named Andy Frye Stadium, a fitting recognition for what Coach Frye has meant to the college and to the hundreds of young men who have been in the Colonels' program during his 26-year tenure as head coach.

 Centre's Director of Athletics, Brad Fields, Centre '98, spoke appropriately during the ceremony when he stated, "Andy Frye embodies everything that is right with college athletics.
 His commitment to Centre College and the passion that he has for the true holistic development of the young men who come through the Centre football program is unparalleled."

 An honor well-deserved!